Table of Contents

 Serum: Serum complement levels.
 If abnormal, test for individual components (e.g. C3, C4).
 Low C3 and normal C4 is observed in post-strep glomerulonephritis.
-However, a low C3 and low C4 is observed in lupus, shunt nephritis and bacterial endocarditis.
-Serum creatinine level is tested to monitor renal function.
+However, a low C3 and low C4 is observed in lupus, shunt nephritis, and bacterial endocarditis.
+The serum creatinine level is tested to monitor renal function.

 Culture for throat and skin swabs may be positive in patients with an infectious etiology.

 Ultrasonography of the kidney should be performed to rule out other renal disorders, such as cysts and stones.
 It is also useful to determine the extent of fibrosis.

 A renal biopsy is almost always required to establish a definitive diagnosis.
 However, post-strep glomerulonephritis, hemolytic-uremic syndrome, and Henoch-Schönlein purpura does not require biopsy in patients.

 Light microscopy: light microscopy is neither sensitive nor specific for GN.
 There is a lot of variation, as well as overlap, in findings, which precludes a definitive diagnosis.
 Nevertheless, light microscopy has clinical utility in correlating with the patient’s clinical findings and prognosis.
 Light microscopic findings can be clubbed into diffuse proliferative GN (with lesions in most glomeruli) or focal GN (with lesions in less than 50% of the glomeruli).